tallakt/Beaglebone-Blue/README.md

-#Beaglebone Blue IMU & Barometer
+# Beaglebone Blue IMU & Barometer.

 This script prints IMU and Barometer data to the command line.